 Gold has proven itself over thousands of generations as a currency that retains its value.
-As a result, investors look to gold as a safe haven during times of political and economic uncertainty and as a hedge against inflation, a declinning U.S. dollar and low interest rates.
+As a result, investors look to gold as a safe haven during times of political and economic uncertainty and as a hedge against inflation, a declining U.S. dollar and low interest rates.

 Gold is a physical asset that is accumulated, rather than consumed.
-And being virtually indestructable, virtually all the gold that has ever been mined still exists today.
+And being virtually indestructible, virtually all the gold that has ever been mined still exists today.
 Making it viewed by many around the world as a store of value.

 Like most investments, an investment in gold should form part of a wider portfolio.

 While gold will move with stocks, bonds and real-estate price movements.
 It is for the most part uncorrelated.
 Making it a good storage of wealth and a diversifying investment.

 The reason Gold has stood the test of time is because it ticks all the boxes needed to make it a great currency.
 Gold is:

 - Acceptable (something that other individuals will take);

 - Divisible (able to be split without destroying value);

 - Homogeneous (consistent);